mousepawmedia/devdocs/source/tools/irc.rst

 see what's going on, and sometimes speaking up when the inclination strikes you.
-You'd be amazed how much you can absorb from just from lurking in various rooms (such as `#python`), not only about the language or technology in question, but about programing in general!
+You'd be amazed how much you can absorb from just from lurking in various rooms (such as `#python`), not only about the language or technology in question, but about programming in general!

 IRC is one of the oldest and most widely used means of synchronous communication among programmers.
 Most open-source organizations maintain an IRC channel, including `#ubuntu`, `#synfig`, `#opus`, `#blender`, and so forth.
 Of course, `#python` lives on that network too.

 ..
 WARNING:: The `##c++` channel is infamously unfriendly.
 Avoid it.
+We're trying
+    to start the ##c++-friendly room, so please consider lurking there.

 .. _irc_setup: